danieltjw/aifutures/README.md

 An important step that affects the quality of these AIs is the human feedback component.
 Humans beings will be responsible to fine-tune and train these AI models through their feedback.

-> The future of work may involve solving captcha like puzzles which are used to train the model.
+> The future of work may involve solving engaging CAPTCHA like puzzles which are used to train the model.

 These will require humans that are the able to think critically and have an as accurate view of the world as possible.

 Skills that will be in demand:
-- Resistance to misinformation, disinformation, moral panic, peer pressure
+- Resistance to misinformation, disinformation, moral panic, peer pressure, self-censorship
 - Thinking critically and independently
+- Willingness to accept new good information (Update one's model of the world)
 - Unique and rare abilities

 Societies that are more informed, well-educated and support diverse abilities will create better AI models that will then be used to run those societies.

+---

+# Future of Capitalism

+Abundant Intellect and Energy in the coming decades will reduce the cost of living (if inequality does not increase).

+_In the Caretaker Scenario, a Artificial Super Intelligence will support a post-basic-scarcity world._

+_Scarcity will still exist in a post-basic-scarcity world and capitalistic free-market forces is the best method to maximise the possibility space._

+_There will not be a need to use the fear of hunger, homelessness or a loss of status to compel humans to work._

+_Lack of access to food and malnutrition will be a thing of the past*._

+_The reduction in anxiety from living in post-basic-scarcity will free humans to pursue more unconventional work which will increase the informational value and possibility space that the AI is trying to maximise._

+*We already have the capability to produce enough food for everyone

 ---